Supersymmetric Ground States of 3d $\mathcal{N}=4$ Gauge Theories on a Riemann Surface: Supersymmetric vacua and Assumptions

 Under assumptions~I~and~II, we can give a more concrete description of the isolated fixed points.
 This description is related to the Jeffrey-Kirwan prescription for the supersymmetric twisted index, which is familiar in the context of supersymmetric localisation computations.

 Notice that at a fixed point, the gauge group must be completely broken.
 This means in particular that the vacuum equations~\eqref{eq:vacuum} in the presence of a real mass $m$ (that is with the substitution $\sigma\mapsto \sigma + m$) must uniquely fix $\sigma$.
 This requirement is equivalent to the choice of a set of $k := \text{rank}(G)$ weights $\{ \rho_1, \ldots \rho_k\} \in \mathfrak{t}^*$ such that \begin{itemize} \item only hypermultiplet scalars transforming with these weights are non-vanishing; \item the set of weights $\{ \rho_1, \ldots \rho_k\}$ must span $\mathfrak{t}^{*}$. \end{itemize} Furthermore, the real moment-map equation implies that \begin{itemize} \item the positive cone of these set of weights must contain the FI parameter $\zeta$. \be \zeta \in \text{Cone}^+(\{ \rho_1, \ldots \rho_k \}) \, . \ee \end{itemize} This corresponds to the data of a non-degenerate, projective singularity that enters the definition of the Jeffrey-Kirwan residue prescription\footnote{In addition, notice that since automorphisms of the gauge group are ruled out at the fixed points, in our assumptions the various components of $\sigma$ cannot coincide.
 In terms of supersymmetric localisation computations of the twisted index, these would correspond to vectormultiplet poles.}.
+Finally, since we require the absence of discrete stabilisers, the square-matrix formed by the set of weights must be unimodular.
 These properties will be important for the computation of supersymmetric ground states, see in particular sections~\ref{sec:general-class-A}~and~\ref{sec:general-class-B}.